simmplecoder/area51/logs/Implementation Status.md

 Every function, class, or any other code should get through here before being merging into master branch.
+These attributes has to be provided:

+ - Specification
+ - Code review (should include a link to a review)

-There are three main attributes that should be in green:
+ and those three has to be green:
  - Conformance
  - Tests
  - Documentation